What Type of Account is Accounts Receivable?

 Once you determine that a customer will not pay what they owe, the amount can be charged directly to—that is, written off as— bad debt expense.

 In this method, when you realize a customer is not going to pay what they owe, the amount is deducted from a predetermined estimate.
 This estimate is the amount of accounts that you predict will not pay.

 What Is the Difference Between Accounts Receivable and Accounts Payable?

 Accounts receivable and accounts payable may sound similar to you, but they’re very different.
+So, what is the difference between accounts receivable and accounts payable?
 Accounts payable is the opposite of accounts receivable.
-Instead of customers owing you money, you owe your suppliers money.
+Instead of customers owing you money, your company owes your suppliers money.
 Accounts payable represent what you buy on credit from suppliers or vendors.
 These transactions are considered liabilities for your small business.